BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Brittleness.md

 ---

 definition:: The opposite of [[Plasticity]].
 A brittle metal is one that breaks or shatters before it deforms.
 White [[Cast Iron]] and Glass are good examples of Brittle Materials. example:: Thin glass is very brittle as it is easy to snap, in contrast to a rubber band which can stretch a long way before snapping.
+Also ceramics, graphite, [[High Carbon Steel]], [[Polymethyl Acrylate|Acrylic]].